Choosing A Dog Breed

 There are so many breeds of dog that it’s really true that there’s a breed for everyone.
 If you are considering getting a new dog, please visit our Ultimate Guide to choosing and caring for a new puppy.
 It covers finding the ideal breed, best family pets and getting the house ready for a puppy.

 Nutrition and Dental Care

 When you can’t be around, consider using part of the diet in ‘boredom buster’ treat balls, food puzzles or mazes.
-Bob-a-lots (left) are excellent for using dog biscuits.
-Kong make a range of chew toys which can be stuffed with their own proprietary mix or you can make your own.
 Our Guide to better dog toys shows more examples and there is a stuffing recipe in our Dog feeding guide.

 Dog Skin Care